 Eating disorders rob you of your health, time and in some cases even your life.
 They have the highest mortality rate of any other psychiatric disorder, which is a terrifying thought.
 Steven Brazier sadly lost his life to Anorexia and Bulimia aged just 20.
 His mum said that he vanished in front of her eyes, and strongly believes that if he had received adequate care and treatment, her son would be alive.
 My heart goes out to her and Steven’s family for their loss because they will never truly know if Steven could have been saved given the right care was in place.

-What winds me up was that our current Health Secretary, Jeremy Hunt declined to comment of the severe deprivation of services for eating disorders across the UK, in particular, the referral process for treatment.
+What winds me up was that our current Health Secretary, Jeremy Hunt declined to comment on the severe deprivation of services for eating disorders across the UK, in particular, the referral process for treatment.
 How can someone in such a high position in government not have anything to say on this?!
-There are thousands of lives at risk due to the funding cuts, lack of staff and overall awareness within the services.
+There are thousands of lives at risk due to the funding cuts, lack of staff and overall awareness of the services.
 Dr. Darren Cutinha, a psychiatrist at The Maudsley Hospital in London stated that eating disorders are probably the only mental health condition whereby the earlier the treatment received, the greater the chances of a full recovery.

 One majorly positive thing to come from this episode is that there have been more conversations about male sufferers, and in turn, more support and awareness will take place thanks to it.

-Equality of care, understanding and treatment is needed across the board for mental health issues.
+Equality of care, understanding, and treatment is needed across the board for mental health issues.
 I can only hope that there will come a time when there isn’t such a taboo around it all.